-11.90 -- override visibility on page 11-317.
+11.147 -- use definition visibility on page 11-374.

 EXPORT or GLOBAL.

 9.3.3 Automatic import and export for BPABI models

 The linker can automatically import and export symbols for BPABI models.

 This behavior depends on a combination of the symbol visibility in the input object file, if the output is an executable or a shared library.
 This depends on what type of linking model is being used.